TheDolentCity/paladins-of-awoudan/src/content/docs/rules/character-creation.md

 ## 7. Determine stats and skills

-Based on your ability scores, starting class values, feats, and gear, calculate your defenses, health, stamina, willpower, luster, encumbrance, and speed.
+Every character starts with the following stats.

+- **You start with 4 encumbrance**.
+Increase it by 1 for each point of strength.
+- **You start with 4 speed**.
+Increase it by 1 for each point of dexterity.
+- **You start with 8 stamina**.
+Increase it by 4 for each point of endurance.
+- **You start with 8 health**.
+Increase it by 2 for each point of vitality.
+- **You start with 8 willpower**.
+Increase it by 1 for each point of intelligence and 2 for each point of mind.
+- **You start with 8 luster**.
+Increase it by 1 for each point of arcane and 2 for each point of spirit.

 Every character starts with 1 skill (even if you have negative **INT**).
-You start with an additional skill for each point of **INT**.
+You start with an additional skill for each positive point of **INT**.
 Skills can technically be anything, but should be the most specific form of the stated skill.
 "Combat" is not a skill, but "Fencing" is.

 ## Example Characters